 As explained above, the first thing that must be done is to set up the help information itself in a Windows format using software designed for that purpose.
+Help information may be configured in Winhelp format (.hlp files) or HTML format (.chm files) though earlier versions of Windows only support the former and later versions only support the latter.
 To allow a particular section of the help information to be linked to a panel or field, you must set up a Keyword for that section.
 Your help authoring software will enable you to do this.